 Where do you think we are heading?

 A lot of the arguments in favor of illegal downloading seem to be rationalizations that allow people to benefit (get lots of free stuff) while at the same time feeling good about themselves.
 Here is an interesting video on this topic.

 What about myself?
 As a music creator, I would consider myself as a hobbyist; my music is free to download and is free to use on non-commercial projects.
-In future, however, I do not rule out selling/licensing the music.
+However, I do not rule out selling/licensing the music in future.

 As a consumer, I am old-fashioned.
 I like to buy things in stores; I like having a physical product in my hand when I buy something.
 Have I ever downloaded something without paying?
 Occasionally, if I cannot buy something in a store, I will download it.